Life insurance for smokers

 - Heart attack.

-If you’re keen to quit, here are some tips to help you stop:
+If you are keen to quit, here are some tips to help you stop:

-- Talk to your GP: Your doctor has a variety of tools at their fingertips which can help you to stop.
-From nicotine replacement products to anti-smoking medication, you’ll be able to get some practical support from your local GP
+- Talk to your GP: Your doctor has a variety of tools available, which can help you to stop.
+From nicotine replacement products to anti-smoking medication, you will be able to get some practical support from your GP

-- Join a local group: Studies have shown that it’s easier to stop when you quit with the support of others, and there are many groups around the UK that will welcome you along.
-The NHS runs stop smoking services right across the country, staffed by trained advisers
+- Join a local group: Studies have shown that it is easier to stop when you quit with the support of others, and there are many groups around the UK that will welcome you along.
+The NHS runs stop smoking services, staffed by trained advisers

 - Use nicotine replacement therapy (NRT): Nicotine is a highly addictive drug, and sometimes willpower alone is not enough.
 Many people achieve more success by weaning themselves off the drug gradually, using NRT such as patches, gums or inhalers

 - Keep busy: Smoking and boredom go hand in hand, so avoid falling into the boredom trap by keeping your hands busy.
-Take up an instrument, learn a new skill or write that novel you’ve always dreamed of
+Take up an instrument, learn a new skill or write a novel

-- Exercise more: Studies have shown that people who take more exercise are less likely to smoke.
-The endorphins released following a workout class will make you feel better in yourself, helping you avoid reaching for the cigarettes through stress.
+- Exercise more: Studies have shown that people who exercise more are less likely to smoke.
+The endorphins released following a workout will make you feel better, helping you avoid reaching for the cigarettes through stress.

 Important considerations for smokers:

-- Don’t delay: Putting off taking out a policy, hoping to qualify as a non-smoker at some point in the future, can leave you exposed/unprotected
+- Do not delay.
+Putting off taking out cover, hoping to qualify as a non-smoker at some point in the future, could leave you exposed

-- Review your policy: If you do become a non-smoker, review your life insurance cover, you could save money
+- Review your policy.
+If you become a non-smoker, review your life insurance cover, you could save money

-- Higher life insurance premiums: Premiums can as much as 30% more for a 30-year-old smoker and up to 50% more for a 50-year-old
+- Higher life insurance premiums.
+Premiums can as much as double the price for a 50-year-old smoker